ahmad-cit22/vaccine-registration-laravel/README.md

 ### 2. VaccinationSearchTest
 - **Purpose:** Tests the vaccination status checking/searching functionality.
 - **Description:** Verifies that users can search for their vaccination status using their respective NID.
-It checks the correct responses for registered, scheduled and non-registered users.
+Besides checking input validation process, it also ensures the correct responses for registered, non-registered, scheduled, not scheduled & vaccinated users.

 ### 3. VaccinationSchedulerTest
 - **Purpose:** Tests the scheduling of vaccinations.